lani5677/Computational-lithography/README.md

 File description

-0. Read me.txt
+0. Read me.txt:
     This file.

-1. Lithography Simulation_2D.ipynb
+1. Lithography Simulation_2D.ipynb :
     2D version of pierremifasol's code.
 Only Abbe's formula is implemented.
 I will update Hopkins' formula further and development process.
     At this code, there are 3 kind of mask(reticle), a hole, L shape and L shape with OPC.

-2. Lithography Simulation with python.ipynb
+2. Lithography Simulation with python.ipynb :
     same code with pierremifasol's code "Lithography I - Basics"

-3. Aberration and Defocus.ipynb
+3. Aberration and Defocus.ipynb :
     same code with pierremifasol's code"Lithography II - Aberrations and Defocus."